-The 2009 FDA Food Code requires that every commercial kitchen needs adequate hand washing and utensil washing facilities available.
+The 2009 FDA Food Code requires that every commercial kitchen needs adequate hand washing and dish washing facilities available.
 Clean dishes and sanitary hands are crucial to maintaining overall food safety in a commercial kitchen.
 Here are some suggestions for dishwasher and sink placement based on the Food Code:

 - Make the dish room its own area.
 With all of the water splashing around, the dish room can become a dangerous place if too many people are walking through.
 Put rubber service mats on the dish room floor to protect employees from slips and falls.
 Also, be sure to properly ventilate the dish washing area, since washing dishes produces a lot of heat and humidity that can become overwhelming.